weaveworks/ignite/images/kubeadm/README.md

-## Run kubeadm in HA mode with Ignite VMs
+# Run kubeadm in HA mode with Ignite VMs

 This short guide shows you how to setup Kubernetes in HA mode with Ignite VMs.

 **NOTE:** At the moment, you need to execute all these commands as `root`.

-**NOTE:** This guide assumes you have no running containers, in other words, that the IP of the first docker container that will be run is `172.17.0.2`.
-You can check this with `docker run --rm busybox ip addr`.
+**NOTE:** It is assumed that you start no new VMs between running `prepare.sh` and starting the masters, as IP addresses are computed consecutively

 First set up some files and certificates using `prepare.sh` from this directory: